Discernment: Training for Embodied-Clarity Action

 Discernment is not certainty.
 It is alignment with the presence under uncertainty.

 You may not know the full outcome.
 But you know: This step is in the right direction.
+Its signature is quiet readiness.

 What You Are Training: